 - Sanitation and waste disposal.
 This is something that becomes a problem during a level 3 event and you will have to handle it at some point.
 You will need to do it in a private manner if you want to stay under the radar.
 There are many solutions to handle survival sanitation and this article will provide you with more information.

 - A decoy pantry is something you really need.
-I’ve been promoting the idea of having a decoy pantry for quite some time now and if you’re familiar with my website you should know what I’m talking about.
+I’ve been promoting the idea of having a decoy pantry for quite some time now.
+If you’re familiar with my website you should know what I’m talking about.
 In a few words, a decoy pantry means having a few of your supplies hidden in plain sight.
 Something you are willing to sacrifice when you have to deal with home intruders, regardless if it’s the army or the undesirable people from your neighborhood.
 Giving up your supplies and putting up a show will convince intruders that what they got from you is all you had in your home.

 One thing you have to keep in mind is that during a level 3 event, theoretically there should be a form of government that provides assistance.
 FEMA should come and help, and if they deliver food, water, etc. you should take advantage of it.
 Don’t be proud, sitting on your mountain of supplies while watching others struggle to get a bottle of water because that’s not a good strategy.
 Taking supplies from the authorities will help stretch yours and even more, it will make you look like one of the crowd, one of the helpless ones.